You are here

 While pay as you go phones are a useful way of getting a phone number quickly, rates are often somewhat confusing to read and difficult to compare.
 Finding the answers to the following questions will help you get a better idea of which prepaid phone offer is best for you:

 - Cost of the SIM card: How much does the SIM card cost?
-Are any minutes included already (crédit d'appels inclus)?
+Are any minutes already included (crédit d'appels inclus)?

 - Connection fees: Does the provider charge a fixed amount just to connect the call, or is billing per second (décompte à la seconde dès la 1ère seconde)?